 Data is no longer a static object, rather, it flows throughout each part of a hybrid multi-cloud infrastructure.
 We can’t expect our infrastructure to protect data in its entirety.
 Instead, we need to view systems as modules, with each module configured to apply the most relevant data protection.

 To see just where we are with respect to our cloud data protection maturity, we can look to some recent figures from a Gemalto study:

-Breaking the cloud data protection problem into key modules helps to develop better security strategies:
+A multi cloud infrastructure requires a multi cloud data encryption strategy.
+Breaking the cloud data protection problem into key modules helps to develop a better security approach:

 Classification of Data